ericgarrigues/gat/README.md

 is off)
 - `-e` or `--explain`: asks for an explanation instead of a summary
 - `-f` or `--format`: formats the output as markdown (default is false)
+- `-l` or `--language`: answer if possible in the desired language (default is defined by the model)
 - `-h` or `--ollama_url`: specifies the Ollama API endpoint to use (overrides config file)
 - `-m` or `--model`: specifies the GPT model to use (overrides config file)